galiminus/arthropod/README.md

     request.respond { percentage_of_completion: percentage_of_completion }
   end

-  encoded_video_url # Everything evaluated here will be sent to the client end
+  encoded_video_url # Everything evaluated here will be sent back to the client end
 ```